 The following are the main characteristics of data warehouse design:

-A data warehouse design is focused on a particular theme.
+A data warehouse design uses a particular theme.
 It provides information concerning a subject rather than a business’s operations.
 These themes can be related to sales, advertising, marketing, and more.

-A data warehouse design unifies and integrates all analogous data from different databases in a collectively acceptable way.
-It is established by incorporating data from diverse sources such as , relational and non-relational databases, flat files, mainframe, cloud-based systems, etc. Besides, a data warehouse must maintain consistent nomenclature, layout, and coding to facilitate effective data analysis.
+A data warehouse design unifies and integrates all analogous data from different databases in a collectively acceptable way using data modeling.
+It incorporates data from diverse sources such as relational and non-relational databases, flat files, mainframe, cloud-based systems, etc. Besides, a data warehouse must maintain consistent nomenclature, layout, and coding to facilitate effective data analysis.

 Another important characteristic is non-volatility which means that the preceding data is not removed when new data is loaded to the data warehouse.
 Moreover, data is only readable and can be intermittently refreshed to deliver a complete and updated picture to the user.